khhoerauf/pytest-backend-tests/README.md

 ## Local Development

 1. Environment Variables:
    - This project uses environment variable `API_KEY`.
-The API key used for authenticated requests.
+The API key used for authenticated requests, you can get free API key [here](https://app.reqres.in/signup).
    - Create a file named `.env` in the root of your project and add the following:

        ```env